langdole History, Family Crest & Coats of Arms

 Early Origins of the langdole family

-Westmorland at either Great and Little Langdale or at Langdale.
+The surname langdole was first found in Westmorland at either Great and Little Langdale or at Langdale.
 The Lords of Langdale held the manor of Langdale in the hundred of Pickering since before the time of King John.
-CITATION[CLOSE]

 Early History of the langdole family